timrolls/BlobTracker/README.md

 Sends resulting normalized location out over OSC.

 Made using a PointGrey FireFly camera.
 Might work with other cams, but hasn't been tested.

+Use with https://github.com/timrolls/OSCDraw/ to create drawings with IR light.